Chiang Mai can be many different things to many different people. To some, it’s the center of the Digital-Nomad universe.

 Chiang Mai is in Northern Thailand.
 The best time to visit Chiang Mai is probably from October – April.
 The weather during this time is mostly cool and pleasant which is also why it’s peak tourist season.
 That said, strongly recommend avoiding the burning season when all the farmers in the surrounding hills burn the grass rendering the air thick with smoke which runs from March to April.

-These are the best of the best of the hostels in Chiang Mai;
+If you need help deciding where to stay in Chiang Mai, here are our picks.
+These are the best of the best of the hostels in Chiang Mai.

 - 5 minutes from Sunday Walking Street